-Yorkshire Terrier Exercise Needs: Activity & Fitness Guide
+Yorkshire Terrier exercise & Fitness Guide

 How much exercise does a Yorkshire Terrier need?
 Activity recommendations for this small moderate-energy toy breed.

-The Yorkshire Terrier needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Yorkshire Terrier healthy and mentally satisfied.

 Health Predisposition Summary: Yorkshire Terriers show higher-than-average incidence of dental disease, luxating patella, collapsed trachea based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.